alec-y-cheng/alec-y-cheng.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "Alec is a student with a passion for design, history, and maps.
-He wants to pursue a career in architecture and urban design.
-Check out some of his projects here"
+excerpt: "Hi, my name is Alec.
+I'm a student with a passion for design, history, and maps.
+I want to pursue a career in architecture and urban design.
+You can check out some of my projects here"
 feature_row:
   - image_path: assets/img/IMG_0567.jpg
     alt: "GSD Iteration Model"